Environmental Impact of Products & Services

 We're continuing to reduce our paper usage overall, choose recycled paper content and encourage our customers to recycle too.

+We are committed to continue reducing water use in our owned and operated facilities year over year.
 We've lowered water usage in our stores, offices and distribution facilities, and we're working to reduce our water use in facilities that make Nordstrom Made goods.